mathsaey/dotfiles/README.md

 * An override folder, which can be used to replace the global config file completely for certain hosts.
 * An exclude folder, the contents of which would be added to the generated config, but not to git.
+* OS specific settings, though this might not scale with the makefile generation.
 * Properly documenting the makefile would be nice too.